ColinNebula/C-3-Password-Generator/README.md

 * [License](#license)

-# Installatinon
+# Installation
 With the use of any browser the user can connect to the website and all of the available feature will be at every users finger tips.

 # Usage
 With the use all of the popular browser. user will click on the button.
 Answer a short series of valid questions to produce a strong secure password.

-# Development
-N/A

-# License
-MIT

-# Author
-Colin Nebula

-# Contribute
-Debugging, adding new features
+## User Story
 AS AN employee with access to sensitive data
 I WANT to randomly generate a password that meets certain criteria SO THAT I can create a strong password that provides greater security
+## Acceptance Criteria

-IVEN I need a new, secure password
+GIVEN I need a new, secure password
 WHEN I click the button to generate a password
 THEN I am presented with a series of prompts for password criteria WHEN prompted for password criteria